Alhaitham (Genshin Impact): Reception

 Alhaitham has been generally well-received by players.
-Fans have expressed their fondness for the character through cosplay and derivative works, including the fanmade Chinese game On Time to Leave, Alhaitham (準時閃人艾爾海森) which humorously depicts him using his wits to ensure he can leave work on time at the end of the day.
+Fans have expressed their fondness for the character through cosplay and derivative works, including the fanmade Chinese game On Time to Leave, Alhaitham (準時閃人艾爾海森 (Zhǔnshí shǎn rén, Ài'ěrhǎisēn)) which humorously depicts him using his wits to ensure he can leave work on time at the end of the day.
 Despite his popularity among players, sales estimates for his character banner were relatively weak.
+(Note: In Genshin Impact and other gacha games, a banner is the game's limited-time gacha event where players spend in-game currency (and sometimes real-world money) for the chance to get certain exclusive characters and weapons.
+For most characters, it is impossible to get them outside of their banners.)
 According to the data analytics site GenshinLab, the banner featuring both Alhaitham and Xiao performed poorly in version 3.4.
 PCGamesN writer Ethan Anderson attributed this to the subsequent banner, featuring Hu Tao and Yelan, two highly sought-after characters, leading many players to skip Alhaitham's rerun.
+Yeo Hyeon-gu of Inven speculated that Alhaitham's lack of popularity may be because he was a male character.

 GamesRadar+ critic Austin Wood praised Alhaitham's resourceful characterization, though he said that the character sometimes comes across like a "nerd emoji".
 Wood highlighted Alhaitham's outlook on Nahida, as well as his relationship with her, as key to his charm.
-He also wrote that Alhaitham's tall, handsome and muscular appearance stands in sharp contrast to his position as a scribe, (Note: Wood also notes that Alhaitham's release "seem[ed] to have brought existing rabidness to a rolling boil," referring to the Genshin Impact community's attitudes towards him.) as well as to his central role in overthrowing a secret police state during the main storyline.
+He also wrote that Alhaitham's tall, handsome and muscular appearance stands in sharp contrast to his position as a scribe, as well as to his central role in "overthrowing a secret police state" during the main storyline.
 These contrasts, says Wood, made him an especially compelling and popular character.
-Polygon's Ana Diaz echoed this, calling the character "hot" and "buff".
+Wood also notes that Alhaitham's release "seem[ed] to have brought existing rabidness to a rolling boil," referring to the Genshin Impact community's attitudes towards him.
+Polygons Ana Diaz echoed this, calling the character "hot" and "buff".
 Kotaku writer Sisi Jiang considered Alhaitham the most interesting character in the Sumeru story arc, writing that while he presents himself as a "frail academic", he is in reality nothing of the sort.
 Although he refuses to assume a high leadership role in Sumeru, Jiang remarked that his companions repeatedly elevate him to positions of authority, which left her eager to see how his story develops in future updates.